-Many people get confused between those two terms hosting and domain, so we will give you a few basics about them and what is the meaning for each one.
+Many people get confused between those two terms: hosting and domain, so we will give you a few basics about hosting and domain and what is the meaning for each one.

-Owning a website involves two separate steps, choosing your domain and your host.
-It’s important to understand these elements for the most effective management of your site(s) or your blog and also to build successfully your business online.
+Owning a website involves two separate steps: choosing your domain and your host.
+It is necessary to understand these elements for the most effective management of your site(s) or your blog and to build a successful online business.

 The meaning of hosting and domain

-The domain is the address people use to get to your site, for example, if your website is about food recipes, the domain name should be foodrecipes.com.
+The domain is the address people use to get to your site.
+For example, if your website is about food recipes, the domain name should be something like foodrecipes.com.

-You can register a domain with any registrars or providers like Websiteroof.
-That involves paying an annual fee to use that particular web address.
+You can register a domain with any registrars or providers like WebsiteRoof.
+That involves paying an annual fee to use that web address.

-But what happens if you stop paying for your domain? someone else can buy the domain and use it.
+But what happens if you stop paying for your domain?
+Someone else can buy your domain and use it.

-Website hosting is the service that actually stores your website’s files.
-If you have a free blog through Blogger or WordPress.com, then your host is Google or WordPress, respectively.
+Website hosting is the administration that stores records of your website.
+If you have a free blog through Blogger or WordPress.com, at that point, your host is Google or WordPress, separately.

-Self-hosted websites rent server space from a company that agrees to store your files.
+Self-hosted sites lease server space from an organization that consents to store your records.

-Your domain can be set to work with a different web hosting service.
+Your space can also be set to work with an alternate web facilitating administration.

-It’s essential for anyone to understand exactly the difference between hosting and domain.
-In fact it is considered to be the first step for starting any website.
+Anyone needs to understand the difference between hosting and domain.
+It has considered being the first step for starting any website.

-DNS is a protocol within the set of standards for how computers exchange data on the internet and on many private networks, known as the TCP/IP protocol suite.
+DNS is a convention inside the arrangement of guidelines for how PCs trade information on the web and numerous private organizations, known as the TCP/IP convention suite.

 Its purpose is vital, as it helps convert easy-to-understand domain names like “myblog.com” into an Internet Protocol (IP) address, such as 22.214.171.124 that computers use to identify each other on the network.
-It is, in short, a system of matching names with numbers.
+One can say that it is a system of matching names with numbers.

 Without the Domain Name System (DNS), the Internet would be a much less user-friendly place.
-Instead of using easily remembered names such as websiteroof.com, we would have to use a sequence of numbers like 126.96.36.199 (also known as an IP address) every time we wanted to visit a web site or access a service on the Internet.
+Instead of using easily remembered names such as WebsiteRoof.com, we would have to use a sequence of numbers like 126.96.36.199 (also known as an IP address) every time we wished to visit a web site or access a service on the Internet.